14.0.1 Course Selection Notes

 The credit value indicates the weight of the course used for calculating the Grade Point Average and for meeting degree requirements.
 Normally, 1.5- and 3-credit courses are completed at the end of one semester and 6-credit courses at the end of the academic year (two semesters).

-- The second number indicates seminar hours (s), or lecture-lab (L).
+- The second number indicates in-person seminar hours (s), or lecture-lab (L) hours.